salnochi/rps/README.md

 Source:
 There are two source files in the "src" folder.
 - rps_cli.c = source file for use in a linux based command line interface
+    - compile with: $ gss rps_cli.c
 - rps_cli-01.c = source file for use in a linux based command line interface with basic GUI with ncurses
+    - compile with: $ gcc rps_cli-01.c -lncurses
-- rps_gui.c = source file for a graphical user interface in linux using GTK
+- rps_gui.c = source file for a graphical user interface in linux using GTK3
+    - compile with: $ gcc rps_gui.c -o main `pkg-config --cflags --libs gtk+-3.0`

 Logging:
 CSV logs are placed in the "logs" folder to provide a single point for references when parsing the data is needed.
 Two csv files are located in the logs folder that complement the version of the program that uses it.
-- rps.csv = used by the command line interface version
+- rps.csv = used by both of the the command line interface versions
 - rps_gui.csv = used by the graphical used interface version